 We audited the District's compliance with applicable Federal awards requirements.
-The Special Education Cluster and Supporting Effective Instruction State Grants programs were audited as major Federal programs.
+The Title I program and Supporting Effective Instruction State Grants were audited as major Federal programs.
 The results of our audit indicated that the District materially complied with the requirements that could have a direct and material effect on each of its major Federal programs.
+However, we did note a noncompliance and questioned costs greater than \$25,000 finding as summarized below.